-In addition, it is anticipated that the operation of the project may result in a net positive effect by improving the current operations of the existing WTP, and updating safety controls to current standards.
+It is anticipated that the operation of the project may result in a net positive effect by improving the current operations of the existing WWTP, and updating safety controls to current standards.
+The new plant in conjunction with the recent upgrades to the effluent line will be an overall benefit to the environment, through mitigation of unintended overflows on neighbouring properties.

 During all phases of the project there is a potential for accidents to occur, and some have the potential to impact the local aquatic environment.
-The following accidents and malfunctions are more likely to impact the aquatic receptors and have been considered:
+The following accidents and unplanned events are more likely to impact the aquatic receptors and have been considered: